rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/log-file-for-deprecations.md

 ## Set or query the log file name (Y = 0)

-If `X` is omitted, the result `R` is the name of the log file.
+If `X` is omitted, the result `R` is the name of the log file currently being written to.
 An empty character vector is returned if a name had not been set.

 Otherwise, `X` is a simple character scalar or vector containing a valid filename, or is empty.
 Any existing log file is closed and, if `X` is not empty, the specified file is opened and subsequent log messages will be appended to it.
 The shy result R is the previous name of the log file.